 Instructions

-- Preheat the oven to 400 degrees F. Line a rimmed baking sheet with high-heat-resistant parchment paper.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper.

-- Prepare the meatballs: In a medium bowl, mix together the beef with salt, pepper, garlic powder, onion powder, smoked paprika, and oregano.
+- Prepare the meatballs: In a medium bowl, combine the beef with salt, pepper, garlic powder, onion powder, smoked paprika, and oregano.
 Form the mixture into 24 small meatballs.
 Place the meatballs on the prepared baking sheet.
-Bake them until they are cooked through, about 10 minutes.
+Bake them until they are cooked through, for about 10 minutes.

 - Heat the marinara sauce in a large saucepan over medium-low heat.
 When the meatballs are ready, transfer them to the warm sauce and continue to simmer for 5 more minutes.

-- Pour the meatballs and sauce on top of the spaghetti squash strands, garnish with parsley and parmesan, and serve.
+- Pour the meatballs and sauce on the spaghetti squash strands, garnish with parsley and parmesan, and serve.

 Notes